Posterior risk of modular and semi-modular Bayesian inference: Setup and Discussion of Cut posterior

-Defining a cut posterior in terms of an algorithm, while quite general, does not allow us to easily understand the implications of cutting feedback, or the general structure of the posterior, due to the implicit nature of such a definition.
+One method for defining cutting feedback methods in misspecified models with more than two modules uses an implicit approach by modifying sampling steps in Markov chain Monte Carlo (MCMC) algorithms.
+The {\texttt cut} function in the WinBUGS and OpenBUGS software packages implements this in a modified Gibbs sampling approach.
+See \cite{lunn+bsgn09} for a detailed description.
+However, defining a cut posterior in terms of an algorithm, while quite general, does not allow us to easily understand the implications of cutting feedback, or the general structure of the posterior, due to the implicit nature of such a definition.
 To give a better understanding, \cite{plummer2015cuts} considered a two-module system where the cut posterior can be defined explicitly.
 In many models where cut methods are used, there might be one model component of particular concern, and a definition of the modules in a two-module system can often be made based on this.
 Many applications of cutting feedback use such a two-module system.
-Two module systems also play an important role in the recent attempt by \cite{liu+g22} to explicitly define multi-modular systems and cutting feedback generally, where existing modules can be split into two recursively based on partitioning of the data.
+Two module systems also play an important role in the recent attempt by \cite{liu+g22} to explicitly define multi-modular systems and cutting feedback generally, where existing modules can be split into two recursively based on partitioning of the data and using the graphical structure of the model.
 We now describe the two-module system precisely and describe cutting feedback methods for it, before giving a motivating example.